ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 otherwise, they MUST reject the request without compromise on security of data-at-rest in the server.

+"incident-acknowledge": This rpc operation is used to confirm the incident to ensure that the client knows the incident.
+If a malicious or buggy client repeatedly confirms multiple incidents at a time, the result might be an excessive use of system resources on the server side as well as network resources.
+Servers MUST ensure they have sufficient resources to fulfill this request;
+otherwise, they MUST reject the request using rpc errors defined in section 7.6.

 # IANA Considerations

 ## The "IETF XML" Registry